RobinsonCastro/Git-Hostgator/README.md

 $ nano post-receive

-Then add the following to the post_receive file, exit and save.
+Then add the following two code lines to the post_receive file, exit and save.

 #!/bin/sh